 Your new Reverse Osmosis (R.O.)
 Drinking Water System uses a combination of filtration technologies to reduce unwanted contaminants in a water supply.
-The following steps combine to give you the best in clear sparkling drinking water:
+The following steps combine to give you the best inclear sparkling drinking water:

 MECHANICAL FILTRATION/ACTIVATED CARBON-The sediment prefilter will remove the larger particles such as silt, rust and scale.
 Its 5 micron (equal to 0.0002 inch) nominal rating helps to give maximum life to the R.O.
 Membrane.
-Activated carbon particles contain a vast network of pores.
-The tremendous surface area of these pores (typically 800-1200 square meters per gram of carbon) gives the carbon very good adsorptive sites for chlorine as well as other substances that contribute to taste and odors.
+The activated carbon in the Prefilter will remove any chlorine that may be present in the feed water.
+This pretreatment is also necessary for membrane protection.